Jacobcollio/Arduino-esp-detection-cam/README.md

 # Default bin
-The default bin is <h6>HERE.</h6> You can use [Flash Download Tools](https://www.espressif.com/en/support/download/other-tools) to write the default bin to the ESP-EYE.
+The default bin is <h5> HERE. </h5> You can use [Flash Download Tools](https://www.espressif.com/en/support/download/other-tools) to write the default bin to the ESP-EYE.